DC01367-1.jpg

 He was active in the downtown NYC poetry world in the 1980’s and featured at numerous poetry venues.
 He also made poetry videos.
 His video of his long poem “Lincoln in Queens” won the Hometown USA Award from the National Federation of Local Cable Programmers in 1990, for excellence in video art produced on public access facilities.

 He had a long hiatus from creative work, returning to it in 2011.
+His activities since that return are set forth in the Books, Poetry, Plays, and Multimedia sections of this website.

 He is a member of the Dramatists Guild, the Polaris North theater artists cooperative, and Brevitas, a poets’ cooperative.